chisom-m-ofoma/chisom-m-ofoma/README.md

 ## About Me
 I am a business-thinking data analyst.
 With a background in operations, I work at the intersection of data, process, and business context.

-I leverage this understanding through analysis (transforming complex, messy datasets) to surface insights that support better strategic decisions.
+I leverage this understanding through analysis (transforming complex, messy datasets) to surface insights that support strategic decision-making.

 My focus is on creating models and building data-informed strategies for sustainable business growth.